denten-books/plain-text/3-chapter.md

-In presenting canonical models of document structure, it is my hope to convince the reader of the very real and literal sense of depth manufactured into the structure of the contemporary document--object model.
+In presenting canonical models of document structure, it is my hope to convince the reader of the very real and literal sense of depth manufactured into the structure of the contemporary Document Object Model.
 This includes print, because even in that mode, publishing practices today rely on some of the same machinery described in this chapter.